Cultural Policy & Major Events

-The Cultural Policy research strand looks at national and international policy frameworks for culture and places a particular emphasis on their application in the context of large-scale cultural interventions.
+The Cultural Policy & Major Events research strand looks at national and international policy frameworks for culture and places a particular emphasis on their application in the context of large-scale cultural interventions.
 Special events, such as the European Capital of Culture (ECoC) or the Olympic Games, and high profile denominations, such as becoming a World Heritage Site, are important catalysts for cultural policy as they require the formalisation of a common narrative for culture across a wide diversity of stakeholders over a concentrated period of time.
 This process can, in turn, be a driver for cultural change and regeneration with widespread economic, social and cultural impacts.
-Dr Beatriz Garcia leads the Cultural Policy & Impact research strand, bringing 15 years of experience at the forefront of the culture-led regeneration and cultural impact debate, including her role as Director of the pioneering Impacts 08 research programme which laid the foundation for the ICC as a centre of excellence in culture research.
+Dr Beatriz Garcia leads the Cultural Policy & Major Events research strand, bringing 15 years of experience at the forefront of the culture-led regeneration and cultural impact debate, including her role as Director of the pioneering Impacts 08 research programme which laid the foundation for the ICC as a centre of excellence in culture research.

 ICC projects that focus on the assessment of cultural policy and its impact via large-scale interventions include the London 2012 Cultural Olympiad Evaluation (2011-13), which was funded by the London Organising Committee for the Olympic and Paralympic Games (LOCOG), Arts Council England and a network of partners.
 This project built on the Impacts 08 research model to assess the multiple impacts of hosting the Cultural Olympiad as a four-year UK-wide cultural programme, considered the largest cultural event ever hosted in the UK, both in terms of its geographic remit and diversity of interventions.
 The research assessed the impact of the Cultural Olympiad in terms of its approaches to cultural programming, engagement of multiple audiences and communities, contribution to tourism development, role in the formation of diverse and sustainable partnerships, and also in terms of its impact on the broader Olympic and Paralympic Games — in particular, the programme’s success in proving that arts and culture are essential to the identity and sustainability of major international sporting events.
 This research has provided an unprecedented evidence base on the added value created by having dedicated cultural policies for the Games hosting process and is becoming a key referent point for future sporting events, including the Glasgow 2014 Commonwealth Games and the Rio 2016 Olympic and Paralympic Games.